 This result doesn’t break Ed25519: the signatures are valid under a specifically generated public key, which cannot be obtained with valid key generation.
 Still, it looks fascinating.

-To obtain “wildcard” signatures, let’s first take the identity point as the public key: A = O
+To obtain “wildcard” signatures, let’s first take the identity point as the public key: A = O.

 The verification equation